Denotational semantics for guarded dependent type theory: Modelling clock irrelevance using orthogonality

 \section{Modelling clock irrelevance using orthogonality}

 In the interpretation above $\forall\kappa.A$ is interpreted as an ordinary dependent product $\depprod{\kappa}{\clocktype}A$.
 Under this interpretation, the clock irrelevance axiom concerns functions $f$ of type $\clocks \to A$ and states that each such function must be constant.
-To model this, we restrict attention in the model to those objects satisfying this property, and show that these objects are closed under the type constructions of $\coregdtt$.
-The property will be called \emph{orthogonality} and for the case of dependent types we consider orthogonality of an object and a morphism.
+To model this, we restrict attention in the model to those families satisfying this property, and show that the collection of these is closed under the type constructions of $\coregdtt$.
+To capture clock irrelevance semantically, we start by recalling the category theoretic concept of orthogonality.

-Recall that two morphisms $e : A\to B$ and $m : C\to D$ are \emph{orthogonal} if all commutative squares as below have a \emph{unique} filler $h$.
+A morphism $e : A\to B$ is \emph{left-orthogonal} to $m : C\to D$ (and $m$ is right-orthogonal to $e$) if all commutative squares as below have a \emph{unique} filler $h$.

+Often we will simply refer to this as $e$ being orthogonal to $m$.
+If $B$ is the terminal object, we may also refer to this as the object $A$ being left-orthogonal to $m$ and similarly for the case of $D$ being terminal.
+We shall need the slightly stronger notion of \emph{internal orthogonality}~\cite{anel2017generalized}, which can be understood by rephrasing the above lifting property as the requirement that the following diagram of hom-sets is a pullback

+The idea of internal orthogonality is to replace the external hom-sets above with exponentials in a cartesian closed category.
+The resulting condition is equivalent to the following, which can be stated also in categories that are not cartesian closed.

-\begin{definition} In a cartesian category $\ccat$, say a morphism $p : A \to B$ is \emph{orthogonal to an object $X$} if it is orthogonal to any projection of the form $\pi_Y : Y \times X \to Y$, i.e., if for any $Y$ and any commutative square
+\begin{definition} Let $\ccat$ be a category with finite products.
+Say a morphism $p : A \to B$ is \emph{internally right orthogonal to an object $X$} if for any $Y$ and any $f,g$ making the outer square below commute, there exists a \emph{unique} $h : Y \to A$ such that the diagram